0/phabricator-mail-xmpp/README.md

 ## Caveats

 * This will be used _in place of_ other mail adapters.
-  Your Phabricator instance will not send out any email when this is enabled.
+  Your Phabricator instance will not send out any email when this is enabled and working.
 * This is only for outgoing messages.
   It will not receive any replies sent through XMPP.
 * This is a bit of a hack, so use it at your own peril.